Will Our Organizations Sustain? ~ A Wake-Up Call

 So what do we need to do to SUSTAIN our organizations?
 We need to create programs that appeal to the interest of our membership.
 We need to attract members that have a genuine interest in our mission.
 Our focus needs to be on the Community and future of our youth.

 Instead of the competitive struggles of each other we need to concentrate on the issues at hand.
 We are losing our membership because we have lost our focus on the main objective.
 These organizations were created to assist with charity, community service, educational assistance and support of our youth and elderly.
 As leaders we are here to educate and train others to prepare to replace us in the future.
 The problem is we have stopped teaching because we are too busy in competition with each other.
 It should not matter who gives the most donations or raises the most money in fundraisers.
 You may be educated by academics but you display ignorance in people skills.
 Many of our leaders spend too much time worrying about losing their positions instead of researching why our membership is dwindling.
 If you are losing more members than you are recruiting there should be a RED FLAG!
-Talking down to others, rude attitudes or ignoring your officers and advisors is a sign of insecurity.
+Talking down to others, rude attitudes or ignoring your officers and advisers is a sign of insecurity.
 The last time I checked these are Non-Profit Organizations and we pay to become members.
 Remember nothing on earth is permanent.
 We all have a voice and a vote.
 The same way you are voted in you can be voted out!

 We are all here for a common purpose.
 There should be no animosity toward another leader because their organization is excelling beyond the others.
 The membership should not have to endure the pettiness of their leadership.
 We need to TEACH what we PREACH!